Bryntum

 Create a Gantt chart using Bryntum Gantt

-Now follow step four of the Bryntum Gantt set up guide to install Bryntum Gantt.
+Then, install Bryntum Gantt by following step four of the guide to getting started with Bryntum Gantt.

 Let’s import the Bryntum Gantt component and give it some basic configuration.
 In the main.js file, add the following lines: